 You can also email the project team at M56Junctions6-8@Gallifordtry.co.uk to receive our weekly traffic management bulletin which is distributed every Friday and details any closures due to take place over the following two weeks.

 During construction we'll provide a free recovery service for anyone who breaks down within the roadworks.
 You and your vehicle will be taken to nearby Lymm motorway services, where you'll need to arrange to be collected by your own breakdown recovery company.

-M56 junction 5 to junction 9 westbound full closure, alternative route
+M56 junction 5 to 7 westbound strategic diversion

 Westbound local diversion

 Junction 6 westbound entry slip